whscienceteacher/whscienceteacher.github.io/README.md

 [Roller Coaster Motion](./rollercoastermotion/) - **Physcs** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.

-[Bug In Meadow](./buginmeadow/) - **Biology** - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
-Click "count" to see how many of each color survived and then have them reproduce.
-After several generations you see strong selection pressure based on the colors in th meadow.
-This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I've seen.

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.